Useful information for PCN (Poison Centre Notification) submission

 Additional information:

-• Type and size of the packaging of the mixture
+• Type and size of the packaging

 • Colour and physical characteristics of the mixture

-• pH value and
+• pH value

-• intended use, product category (EuPCS)
+• Intended use, product category (EuPCS)

-Information regarding the components:*
+Information on the components:*

 *Provisions regarding composition:

-Safety and confidentiality of the submitted information
+Security and confidentiality of the submitted information

 If you need further information or help regarding PCN submissions, please contact us

-Finally, let’s address what happens after the notification, and what manufacturers, importers, and distributors need to pay attention to following the notification.
-A PCN notification is not merely an administrative act, but also represents an ongoing responsibility during the time the mixture is on the market.
+A PCN notification is not merely an administrative act: it also creates an ongoing responsibility for as long as the mixture is placed on the market.

 Use of the submitted information